renskiy/fabricio/README.rst

 - sshd
 - Docker 1.9+
-- (optional) Docker 1.12+ for using Docker in Swarm mode
+- Docker 1.12+ for using Docker services

 Install
 =======